dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     Bottom: Correlation between cancer-specific WGD proportion and count of GAIN arms (left) and mean selection rate of LOSS arms (right).
 </div>

+In addition to its applications in assessing chromosomal instability in DNA-sequencing data, CINner can also be used to benchmark analysis pipelines.
-CINner was utilized in {% cite mcpherson2025ongoing %} to assess the accuracy of inferred chromosomal instability and whole-genome duplication from DLP data.
+For instance, it was utilized in {% cite mcpherson2025ongoing %} to assess the accuracy of inferred CIN and WGD from DLP data.

 ---